NLnetLabs/routinator/doc/manual/source/manual-page.rst

-                  For RPKI objects, *tal* provides the name of the trust anchor locator the object was published under, *uri* provides the rsync URI of the ROA or router certificate, *validity* provides the validity of the ROA itself, and *chainValidity* the validity considering the validity of the certificates along the validation chain.
+                  For RPKI objects, *tal* provides the name of the trust anchor locator the object was published under, *uri* provides the rsync URI of the ROA or router certificate, *validity* provides the validity of the ROA itself, *chainValidity* the validity considering the validity of the certificates along the validation chain, and *stale* the time when any of the publication points along the validation chain becomes stale.

                   For  assertions from local exceptions, *path* will provide the path of the local exceptions file and, optionally,